Swim With A Manatee: Our Tips Before Booking!

 Sunset Tours

 A cruise around King’s Bay at Sunset is an unforgettable experience to enjoy in Crystal River.
-This 2 hour sunset cruise .
+This 2 hour sunset cruise is one of the most popular.
 Sit back and let the captain and crew point out wildlife in and out of the water.
 Bring binoculars just in case.

 Fort Island Beach